9 March 2018

 Among the pros of this style of leadership, the following stand out:

-Ideal situations for the application of the model
+Ideal application scenarios for the model

 Edenred Spain